-The Lynchburg College Ethics Bowl team will host its peers from two other local colleges for an exhibition debate on Tuesday, January 26.
+The University of Lynchburg Ethics Bowl team will host its peers from two other local colleges for an exhibition debate on Tuesday, January 26.

 The LC team will square off against the ethics bowl teams from Randolph College and Sweet Briar College in Hopwood Auditorium at 7:30 p.m.